 A lot of things inspire me.
 My students often really inspire me.
 They’re a funny bunch and I love teaching.
 I’m a head of department and I teach, which is a little unusual, and there’s no way anyone is going to take that away from me because I love it.
 My students are quite mad and they keep me sane.
 My students often have difficult lives, they have some big challenges and they come to class and we have a laugh.
 I’m quite tough on my students, I make them work and I challenge them.
 But we have a really good, interesting time.
 We laugh a lot, there’s lots of laughter in my sessions, and hard work!
 It sounds a bit naff but my students really do inspire me

-His name is Teodosio Condori and he is the shaman of the village in Bolivia where I did my research.
-So he’s somebody who I know professionally as it were, but I became very, very close to him and he became actually one of the most important people in my life.
+An individual who inspires me is Teodosio Condori; he is the shaman of the village in Bolivia where I did my research.
+He’s somebody who I know professionally as it were, but I became very, very close to him and he became actually one of the most important people in my life.
 He died a couple of years ago and it really affected me.
 He only spoke Aymara, an indigenous language but was an incredibly knowledgeable man.
 He was also a healer so as well as communicating with the spirits he could also heal people and one day when I was there he conducted a rain making ceremony and it actually rained.
 He had an extraordinary presence.
 I’ve not taken many people to the village but anybody I’ve taken, they’ve always felt something just being around him, Even if they didn’t understand a word he said, there was something about the man which was very, very special.
 When he died the world he was brought up in, the indigenous world which is disappearing died with him.
 But he inspired me, certainly inspired me, and became one of the most important people in my entire life actually, which is why I have a picture of him in my office.

 So I’ve got two mottos.
 One is rather serious and pompous.
 It’s by Immanuel Kant; sapere aude, ‘dare to know’.
 And that’s the curiosity of being an academic.
 Sometimes that’s hard – to dare to understand the world the way it is, rather than the way you would like it to be.
 You know, I’d rather know things which are difficult to know that to live in ignorance.
 But the other one is Oscar Wilde; ‘life is too important to be taken seriously’.
 Don’t take yourself too seriously, don’t take Brexit too seriously – you have to live and enjoy life and have hope and laugh and have a sense of humour.